Charles Willson Peale: American Revolution

 In 1775, Peale's enthusiasm for the American Revolution and the new national government led him to move from Maryland to Philadelphia, then the national capital, where he began painting portraits of notable Americans and visitors from overseas.
-His estate, now located at La Salle University in Philadelphia, is now open to public.
+His estate, now located at La Salle University in Philadelphia, is now open to the public.
 Peale also recruited troops for the Pennsylvania militia, which ultimately joined with other militias to create the Continental Army, commanded by George Washington.
-In the Pennsylvania militia, Peale rose to the rank of captain by 1776, after participating in several battles.
+In the Pennsylvania militia, Peale rose to the rank of captain and participated in several battles including the Battle of Trenton and Battle of Princeton.
 While in combat, he painted miniature portraits of various officers in the Continental Army.
 He produced enlarged versions of these in later years.
 After the Revolutionary War, he served in the Pennsylvania state assembly for a year, from 1779 to 1780, and then returned to painting full-time in Philadelphia.